 - Utilize faculty members most likely to foster long-term professional/personal relationships with students.

 - Offer advice about career choices and serve as a reference to other more knowledgeable sources.

-- Engage MSTP alumni and master clinical teachers.
+- Engage MSTP alumni and members of the Vanderbilt physician-scientist community.